-5. Break up, emotionally exhausted, after the delusions are over and you’re left were a mere human being.
+5. Break up, emotionally exhausted, after the delusions are over and you realize you’re stuck with someone who can’t deliver on your relationship dreams.
 Or, live for the rest of your life in relationship hell.

 The source of the catastrophe is step number one.
 When you expect someone to love you (romantically) without any conditions, you are expecting the impossible.

 I know, I know.
-Spiritual gurus and relationship experts extol the virtues of unconditional love as if it were the ultimate solution to which you should aspire.
-Heaven forbid someone love you conditionally!
+Spiritual gurus and relationship experts extol the virtues of unconditional love as if it were the ultimate solution.
+Heaven forbid someone loves you conditionally!
 How selfish.
-People who aren’t capable of unconditional love are portrayed as degenerates.
+People who aren’t aspiring to unconditional love are portrayed as degenerates.

 Who wants to be with a low life that can’t love without placing a bunch of conditions on that love?
 Conditions are suspect.
 Conditional love is selfish and manipulative, right?
 If you place conditions on your love, you may only be able to love prostitutes, who will love you right back under the right ‘conditions’.